 - Document the historical memory of KAAN, its effectiveness as a community-building organization, and discuss the organization’s future trajectory to meet the needs of the evolving Korean adoption community.

 If you are interested in participating in the survey, please view the announcement.
-The surveys will be available to eligible participants from February 2015 – November 2015.
+The surveys were available to eligible participants from February 2015 – November 2015.

 This study has also received the support from KAAN.
 Please click here to view the KAAN Letter of Support.